-INDICATORS: a. providing direction on fiscal and resource management in in accordance with all statutory, regulatory and board g. implementing board policies and supporting the regular review and evaluation of their impact.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance e. ensuring that the board's fiscal and resource management is in accordance with all statutory, regulatory and board requirements; and g. implementing board policies and supporting the regular review and evaluation of their impact.